Shuttle/shuttle-esb/sample-distribution.md

 > Install the `Shuttle.Core.Unity` nuget package.

-This will add the [Unity](https://github.com/unitycontainer/unity/) implementation of the [component container](http://shuttle.github.io/shuttle-core/overview-container/) interfaces.
+This will provide access to the Unity dependency container implementation.

 > Add a reference to the `Shuttle.Distribution.Messages` project.